-Since moving to the United States in 1984, I've lived in Ithaca, Madison, and Honolulu.
+Since moving to the United States in 1984 (to do a Ph.D. in philosophy at Cornell), I've lived in Ithaca, Honolulu, and Madison.
 I now live in Seattle, where (when I'm not reading, running, or sea kayaking) I write (or stare out of the window) full time.

 I'm a terrible correspondent, and I don't use Twitter or other social media because it interferes with staring out of the window.
-But I publish book reviews on Goodreads, and you can read more of my writing (and I do sometimes answer questions through posts on) Richard Farr at Medium.
+But I publish book reviews on Goodreads, and you can read more of my writing (and I do answer questions through posts) at richardfarr.blog.